-This shredded pork recipe is SO yummy, flavorful, and tender — it just melts in your mouth.
+This pulled pork recipe is SO tender and packed with flavor — it just melts in your mouth.
+It’s so good it doesn’t even need BBQ sauce!
 And it really is perfect for company because everyone I’ve ever made this for has said it’s the best pulled pork recipe ever.
 You have to try it, at least once.
-You’ll be hooked on this pulled pork oven recipe!!
+You’ll be hooked on this pulled pork recipe!!

 Let’s pick out the perfect pork shoulder for your perfect pulled pork.
-The best piece of meat for this pulled pork oven recipe is a 4-7 lb whole boston butt.
+The best piece of meat for this pulled pork recipe is a 4 to 7 pound whole boston butt.

 Make sure your pork shoulder has a layer of fat on the bottom:

-After you pick out your perfect pork shoulder, you may want to pick up a few other items while you’re out..
+After you pick out your perfect pork shoulder, you may want to pick up a few other items for this easy pulled pork recipe.

 You’ll also need something LARGE to brine the roast in.
-I use a 2 gallon ziploc bag.
+I use a 2 gallon ziploc bag for this pulled pork recipe.

-And the last thing is a digital thermometer with an alarm.
-You don’t *have* to have one of these, but I find this an *extremely* useful piece of equipment in my kitchen.
+The last thing is a digital thermometer with an alarm.
+You don’t have to have one, but I find this digital thermometer to be an extremely useful piece of equipment in my kitchen.
 The thermometer stays in the meat, in the oven while the digital reader sits outside on top of the stove.
 You set the alarm and it will go off when the meat has reached the desired temp.
-I LOVE it because I don’t have to constantly keep checking on the roast.
-I just put it in and forget it! :)
+I LOVE it because I don’t have to constantly keep checking on the pulled pork.
+I just put it in and forget it!

 You can pick one of these up pretty cheap (less than $20) at the grocery store (and almost anywhere- Amazon, Target, Walmart, etc).
-And you can use it for everything- chicken, steak, burgers, etc. I love it for baking chicken because you know exactly when the chicken is done and it doesn’t get dried out. :)
+And you can use it for everything- chicken, steak, burgers, and especially this pulled pork recipe.
+I love it for baking chicken because you know exactly when the chicken is done and it doesn’t get dried out.

 Step 1: The Pulled Pork Rub

-Now that you’ve got all your equipment, let’s start out by making the special pulled pork rub that makes this shredded pork perfectly seasoned.
+Now that you’ve got all your equipment, let’s start out by making the special pulled pork rub that makes this pulled pork recipe so perfectly seasoned.

 Dry Rub Ingredients